Section 8 Ground 2 Explained: Mortgage Lender Repossession

 Can I as a landlord use Ground 2?

 No. Ground 2 is specifically for mortgagees (lenders), not landlords.
-If you want to recover your property, use other grounds like Ground 1, Ground 8, or Section 21 (while available).
+If you want to recover your property, use the current Form 3A grounds that fit the case, such as Ground 1, Ground 1A, Ground 8, or another applicable ground.
+Section 21 is no longer available for new England notices.

 What if the lender agreed to the tenancy?